First Stop in Austria — Salzburg

 This place could take up an entire day of your stay in Vienna.
 It’s the former imperial summer residence, and the palace + gardens are a vast spread of beauty.
 If you want to tour it, buy your tickets in advance.
 We didn’t and would have had to wait over 2 hours to enter the palace, so we opted for the gardens and grounds tours instead.
 The zoo is also located within the gardens.
 The entrance to the grounds and gardens is €6.50.

-Cafe Europa – Breakfast
+Breakfast at Cafe Europa

 Vienna & Salzburg were beautiful cities to experience.
 Austria is more pricey than Eastern Europe, so be financially prepared.
 There is a lot of history here, so if you have the time, doing a walking tour would be informative and useful.